The many routes to the ubiquitous Bradley-Terry model

-Originally documented by \citet{zermelo1929berechnung}, the Bradley-Terry model took the name by which it came to be commonly known when \citet{bradley1952rank} independently rediscovered it.
+Originally documented by \citet{zermelo1929berechnung}, the Bradley--Terry model took the name by which it came to be commonly known when \citet{bradley1952rank} independently rediscovered it.
 Following the work of \citet{thurstone1927law, thurstone1927method,thurstone1927psychophysical} and \citet{zermelo1929berechnung}, paired comparison methods saw little development for the best part of a quarter of a century until they became an active area of investigation in the 1950s and 60s.
-Much of this work took place in the context of the psychological literature, with Luce's Choice Axiom \citep{luce1959individual} a particularly notable contribution, leading to the model sometimes being referred to as the Bradley-Terry-Luce (BTL) model.
-A number of these works showed how the Bradley-Terry model could be derived based on plausible axioms or desirable model features \citep{good1955marking, luce1959individual, buhlmann1963pairwise, luce1965preference}.
-Towards the end of this period, \citet{thompson1967use} demonstrated that a consideration of extreme value distributions within a discriminal process leads to the Bradley-Terry model, and \citet{daniels1969round}, in a highly original paper, noted the links between the Bradley-Terry model and what might now be recognised as an undamped PageRank \citep{page1999pagerank}.
+Much of this work took place in the context of the psychological literature, with Luce's Choice Axiom \citep{luce1959individual} a particularly notable contribution, leading to the model sometimes being referred to as the Bradley--Terry-Luce (BTL) model.
+A number of these works showed how the Bradley--Terry model could be derived based on plausible axioms or desirable model features \citep{good1955marking, luce1959individual, buhlmann1963pairwise, luce1965preference}.
+Towards the end of this period, \citet{thompson1967use} demonstrated that a consideration of extreme value distributions within a discriminal process leads to the Bradley--Terry model, and \citet{daniels1969round}, in a highly original paper, noted the links between the Bradley--Terry model and what might now be recognized as an undamped \PageRank\ \citep{page1999pagerank}.

-For further details of the development of the model up to this point \citet{david1963method} provides a thorough account of the paired comparison literature more generally, \citet{bradley1976science} and \citet{davidson1976bibliography} give interesting perspectives on the literature related to the Bradley-Terry model at the end of this period, and \citet{glickman2013introductory} is a highly readable account of the history, particularly as it pertains to the contribution of Zermelo.
+For further details of the development of the model up to this point \citet{david1963method} provides a thorough account of the paired comparison literature more generally, \citet{bradley1976science} and \citet{davidson1976bibliography} give interesting perspectives on the literature related to the Bradley--Terry model at the end of this period, and \citet{glickman2013introductory} is a highly readable account of the history, particularly as it pertains to the contribution of Zermelo.